NervosEducationHub/EducationHubArticles/intents_an_old_idea_wrapped_in_new_clothing/index.md

 On the other hand, projects in the permissionless category outsource intents to a competitive market of solvers, which lessens the trust assumptions and may temporarily avoid centralization.
 However, in the long term, as solvers specialize in serving specific market niches, there’s a tangible risk they may still end up monopolizing them.

-Early research has even shown that the role being played by solvers may be [conducive to centralization, to maximize user benefit](https://arxiv.org/pdf/2403.02525).
+Early research has even shown that the role being played by solvers may be [conducive to centralization to maximize user benefit](https://arxiv.org/pdf/2403.02525).

 ## UTXO: Declarative Supremacy